 Stickers are often distributed to promote a cause or a political candidate and are often associated with musical artists.
 One place we often see them is on bumpers of cars.

-The adhesive on stickers makes them suitable to stick on papers, books, windows, gym lockers, clothing and much, much more.
+The adhesive on stickers makes them suitable to stick on papers, handwritten letters, books, windows, gym lockers, clothing and much, much more.

 Why use stickers?